gabriop82/ZoneMap/README.md

 ---

 ### 📄 License
-This project is proprietary.
-Unauthorized copying or distribution is strictly prohibited.
+This project is free and you can download and share the installer.

 ########### Italiano ###########